 Amniocentesis is a diagnostic test that detects chromosome abnormalities, neural tube defects and genetic disorders with high levels of accuracy (98-99%).
 Although the probabilities of identification are high, this test does not measure the severity of these birth defects.

-Alpha-fetoprotein levels and advanced level ultrasounds may assist in assessing degree of disability that may be present.
+Alpha-fetoprotein levels and advanced level ultrasounds may assist in assessing the degree of disability that may be present.

 What are the risks and side effects to the mother or baby?